California, here we come!

 A former colleague gave me a great piece of interview advice: ask a lot of questions; you are interviewing them just as much as they are interviewing you.

 Also, be yourself.
 Let a bit of personality shine during your interview and give them something to remember about you.
 For example, I included my blog on my resume under a section titled, “Passion Project.”
 Each interviewer smiled when asking about my blog and my face obviously lit up when I was able to talk about it and all the work I pour into my blog after working a full time gig.
 My blog is what set me apart from others and I believe it’s what ultimately landed me my job.

 The big decision

 After interviewing for three companies, I was offered two jobs.
 The offers came within three hours of each other.
 I cannot even begin to describe the stress my husband and I both faced as we thought this through.

 The first job I was offered was here in Colorado, just 10 minutes up the street from our current apartment.
 Absolutely nothing would change about our day to day.

 The second job was in Santa Rosa, California.
 Everything about our lives would change.
 We would miss my dad, our friends, our colleagues and Colorado.
 Plus, we would have to move 3 days after we get back from our 35-day Europe trip.

-I spent a lot of time praying about what I should do.
-I asked God to give me a sign.
-I asked my mom to appear in a dream and give me advice.
+I spent a lot of time praying about what I should do and I asked God to give me a sign, hoping my mom would appear in a dream and give me advice.
 In the end, we made this decision based on a gut feeling that it was time for a big change and that I could really thrive in the position in California.
 Honestly, for months we have felt something pushing us out of Colorado and this is a great chance to finally act on it.
 Above all, most of my husband’s family lives in California and we cannot wait to spend more time with them.

 Moving to California for a job is a big decision.
 We are probably biting off more than we can chew.
 But we’re ecstatic and cannot wait to start this next chapter of our lives.